England’s golden generation, USA beaten and underdogs – World Cup talking points

-The ninth edition of the Women’s World Cup is almost over with only the final left to play.
+The ninth edition of the Women’s World Cup finished on Sunday as Spain were crowned champions.

-A new winner will be crowned when England and Spain do battle in Sydney on Sunday.
+They earned a maiden World Cup win after beating England 1-0 in Sydney thanks to Olga Carmona’s first-half goal.

 Here, the PA news agency takes a look at what we learned from this tournament.